DLaxV-Community-Projects-Hub/Box-Lacrosse-Goal-Easy-Transportable/README.md

 ### v2.1 Update

-- adjusted and modified some angles and and dimensions and re-build it in Fusion 360
+- adjusted and modified some angles and dimensions and re-build it in Fusion 360
 - changed M8 Nuts and Screws to M10 (nuts distorted due to welding)
 - changed M12 Nuts to M10 (to have only M10 nuts)
 - changed from Staneless Steel Nuts to normal Steel Nuts (welding of the different materials was difficult, much rework)
+- rigid installtion of the rods (former rods had threats on both ends and where held by nuts, a way too much work cutting all the threads by hand)

 ### v2.0 Re-Design of the v1.0 goal by ChangeD20